 The Best Coastal Towns In Ireland

 Ireland’s coastline spans over 1450 km and offers some incredible views of the ocean and beyond.
-Each town is a reflection of the country’s storied past with iconic sites that depict Ireland’s fantasy folklore.
+Each town is a reflection of the country’s storied past with iconic sites that depict Ireland’s fantasy folklore and make for great visits even if you are planning just a mini-break in Dublin.

 Here are the best coastal towns in Ireland to add to your list: